 In addition to assets, the statement of net position and or balance sheet will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The School District has only one item that qualifies for reporting in this category.
-It is deferred outflows related to the pension reported on the statement of net position.
+The School District has two items that qualify for reporting in this category.
+They are deferred outflows related to the pension and the amount on refunding reported on the statement of net position.